Working with Development Tools

 Includes development tools to help developers create and manage CA UIM components.

-Development tools are available to help developers create and manage CA UIM components.
+Development tools are available to help developers create and manage CA UIM components such as UMP portlets and probes.
 Software Development Kits (SDKs) and Application Programming Interfaces (APIs) are available for several different programming languages.

 The CA UIM .NET API is developed using Microsoft .NET version 2.0.
 Classes in the .NET API can be instantiated or inherited by any CLI compliant language, such as C#, Visual Basic .NET, and C++/CLI.
 The .NET API contains classes for sending alarms and QoS data, making it easy to develop .NET applications that communicate with CA UIM.

 The C SDK allows you to create and modify QoS and alarm messages using the C programming language.

 The Java SDK provides classes and methods to modify QoS and alarm messages using the Java programming language.

 You can use the nas script editor to create and edit scripts using the Lua scripting language.
 These scripts can be selected to be used by the Auto Operator when processing alarm messages matching the criteria defined for the Auto Operator profile.
 Scripts can also be run by the Scheduler.